brycie-boy/The_Cosmos/Small Sources.md

 ## Small Sources

 Small sources are for obtaining smaller bits of insight on a broader topic.
 Small sources can be deliberately sought out and studied immediatly in order to expand upon a specific thing that I feel the  [[broad sources]] didnt elabortate well on.
-Or they can be added to an inbox where i can manage them at a later time.
-These can also be used as short introductions to get a feel for a new topic, but shouldn’t be studied until [[Broad Sources]] have been consumed.
+Or potentially insightful small sources can be added to an inbox where i can manage them at a later time.
+These can also be used as short introductions to get a feel for a new topic, but shouldn’t be studied until after [[Broad Sources]] on that topic have been consumed.

 There are 4 types of small sources that The Cosmos consumes.
 Included are their respective workflows: